shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 *1wyl, 1AP → 200m, 1hr*

-**Divine** the translation of any spoken or written words you hear or see from any source language into a destination language you know.
+**Divine** the translation of words from any source language into a destination language.

+The words can be spoken words you hear or written words you see.
+The words must be within range.

+You choose the destination language upon casting, and you can change it once per round.
+The destination language must be a language you know.
+If the words are spoken, the destination language must be one you can speak, and if the words are written, the destination language must be one you can read.

+There must be a translator in range that knows both the source language and the destination language.
+If the words are spoken, a translator can be a creature that speaks both languages.
+If the words are written, a translator can be a creature that reads both languages or a book, sign, or other object that contains the same text written in both the source language and destination language.

-There must be a creature in range who knows both the source language and the destination language.
-Otherwise, if the words are spoken and the source is a creature within range, or the words are written and the author is a creature within range, you get images of what the meaning is.
-Otherwise, you get an “unknown”.
+If there is no translator in range, you may get a picture of the meaning instead.
+If the words are spoken and the speaker is a creature within range, you get images of what the meaning is to that creature.
+If the words are written and the writer is a creature within range, you get images of what the meaning is.

+Otherwise, if there is no translator, speaker, or writer, you get an “unknown”.

 If you try to use this spell to decode a secret message that isn’t part of a spoken or written language, you get an “unknown”.